-Section 26D(1) is a section in the NTA that allows for the renewal of an authority without requiring the RTN in certain circumstances.
+Section 26D(1) of the NTA allows for the renewal of a title without requiring the RTN in certain circumstances.

-Where a renewal of an authority is validated as a future act that meets the test under section 26D(1) of the NTA, the renewal is excluded from the RTN process.
+Where a renewal of a title is validated as a future act that meets the tests under section 26D(1) of the NTA, the renewal is excluded from the RTN process.

-However, renewal under section 26D(1) of the NTA will not be available where the applicant:
+However, renewal under section 26D(1) of the NTA will not be available where the applicant fails those tests by seeking:

-- seeks a longer renewal term (see section 26D(1)(d) of the NTA) - seeks additional rights (see section 26D(1)(e) of the NTA), or - seeks an increased area (see section 26D(1)(c) of the NTA (which additionally is not permissible under the Mining Act).
+- a longer renewal term (see section 26D(1)(d) of the NTA) - additional rights (see section 26D(1)(e) of the NTA), or - an increased area {see section 26D(1)(c) of the NTA) noting that there is no power to do so anyway under section 19(4A) of the Petroleum Act.